horker/pswinsearch/docs/Invoke-WindowsSearch.md

 ```

 ### -DisallowDisplayName
-Disallow using display names in the following parameters: -ContentProperties, -SelectColumns, -Sorting, -Where and -SQL.
+Disallows using display names in the following parameters: -ContentProperties, -SelectColumns, -Sorting, -Where and -SQL.

 By default, display names in these parameters are converted into canonical names before processing.

-Display names are short and readable, but they are locale-specific and sometimes ambiguous.
-When using this cmdlet in scripts, it might be better to avoid display names.
+When this parameter is specified, they causes an error.

 In the -Query parameter, display names are always allowed.